cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/PromSQL.md

 It provide a time offset to select data from the past, with or without a range selector.
 Example:

-Ge the amount of second of CPU used by the system from on hour ago
+Get the amount of seconds of CPU used by the system from on hour ago
 ```
 node_cpu_seconds_total{cpu="0", instance="10.10.0.82:9100", mode="system"} offset 1h
 ```
-Ge of second of CPU used by the system from on hour ago over a period of five minutes
+Get the amount of seconds of CPU used by the system from on hour ago over a period of five minutes
 ```
 node_cpu_seconds_total{cpu="0", instance="10.10.0.82:9100", mode="system"}[5m] offset 1h
 ```